shiroyasha/blog-source/source/posts/2017-01-14-interfaces-in-ruby.html.md

 ## Tests are better than interfaces

-Many things that are traditionally enforced with type systems are checked via unit tests in dynamic languages.
+Many things that are traditionally enforced with type systems are checked via unit tests in dynamically typed languages.

 Type systems can be helpful, but it is very hard to define a type system that is simple enough, and at the same time strong enough to actually help the developer to write correct code.
-From my experience, type systems are are an excellent tool to let the compiler know where to optimize your code, but I still am not convinced that it actually helps the developers to write better code.
+From my experience, type systems are an excellent tool to let the compiler know where to optimize your code, but I still am not convinced that it actually helps the developers to write better code.